-- If you have further concerns, contact either Dionne Morris (SENCO) or Kathryn Congdon (SENCO) – see contact details above
+- If you have further concerns, contact either Kelly Stanley (Assistant Head/SENCO), Leila Ferruzzi-Clarke (SENCO) or Kathryn Congdon (SENCO) – see contact details above.

-- Appointments can be made via the school office for Mrs L Lamb (Headteacher) and applications to the Chair of Governors should be made in writing
+- Appointments can be made via the school office for Mrs D Hart (Headteacher) and applications to Chair of Governors should be made in writing.

-- Complaints to Local Authority can be made via the following website:
+- Complaints to the Local Authority can be made via the following website:

 Where can I go for further advice and support?

-- The Wandsworth Parent Partnership Service (Information Advice Support Service for parents/carers of children with SEN/disability) provides an impartial and confidential service to all parents of children with SEND.
-Visit their website at https://www.wandsworth.gov.uk/pps or telephone 020 8871 8061
+- Wandsworth Information, Advice & Support Service (WIASS) provides an impartial and confidential service to all parents of children with SEND.
+Visit their website at https://www.wandsworth.gov.uk/wiass or telephone 020 8871 8061

 - The Wandsworth Parents’ Forum “Positive Parent Action” works with the Council to improve all provision for children and young people with SEN and Disabilities aged 0 to 25.
 If you want to get involved in influencing services visit their website at www.positiveparentaction.org.uk or telephone 020 8947 5260.